reactjs/react-autocomplete/README.md

 Arguments: `items: Array<Any>, value: String, styles: Object`

 Invoked to generate the render tree for the dropdown menu.
-Ensure the returned tree includes `items` or else no items will be rendered.
-`styles` will contain { top, left, minWidth } which are the coordinates of the top-left corner and the width of the dropdown menu.
+Ensure the returned tree includes every entry in `items` or else the highlight order and keyboard navigation logic will break. `styles` will contain { top, left, minWidth } which are the coordinates of the top-left corner and the width of the dropdown menu.

 #### `shouldItemRender: Function` (optional)
 Arguments: `item: Any, value: String`